mikehobi/mckit/renaming-project.md

 3. Under packaging, you will see `Info.plist`, and `Product bundle identifier`
 4. Rename the top entry in `Info.plist`
 5. Do the same for `Product Identifier`

+## Renaming Project via a Script

+We've also included a handy little script:

+1. Use homebrew to install rename and ack: `brew install rename ack`
+2. Open terminal and navigate inside the project directory
+3. run `./rename YOURNAMEHERE` (you may see a message that says "Can't rename...", but don't worry!)